Apple Panic: Ports

-Ports for the Atari 8-bit family and IBM PC (as a self-booting disk) were done by Olaf Lubeck, who also wrote Cannonball Blitz for the Apple II.
+Ports for the Atari 8-bit computers and IBM PC (as a self-booting disk) were done by Olaf Lubeck, who also wrote Cannonball Blitz for the Apple II.
 A TRS-80 version was programmed by Yves Lempereur and published by Funsoft.

 Reception

-In contrast to Space Panic's lack of success in the arcades, Apple Panic was very successful on home computers.
-Debuting in July 1981, the game sold 15,000 copies by June 1982, appearing on Computer Gaming World's list of top sellers.
+In contrast to Space Panic's lack of success in North American arcades, Apple Panic debuted in July 1981 and sold 15,000 copies by June 1982, appearing on Computer Gaming World's list of top sellers.
 Softline reported in 1983 that it was among the top 30 best-selling Apple software for almost two years, in contrast to the "two to four month life span" of the typical arcade game.
 Electronic Games described Apple Panic in 1983 as "deliciously true to" the gameplay of Space Panic.

 Dick McGrath reviewed the game for Computer Gaming World, and decided that the game gets a 4 on a scale of 1 to 10, and stated that "After playing Time Runner, Apple Panic creates a deja-vu, I've-been-here-before."

 Byte in 1982 called it "one of the most creative and novel games to be invented for a microcomputer".
 PC Magazine in 1983 stated "Yes, Apple Panic is a pretty dumb game.
 It's also fun to play and pretty to watch ... a welcome change from the endless stream of shoot-em-ups in space".

 Owen Linzmayer reviewing the TRS-80 version for Creative Computing wrote, "The Apple Panic packaging promises voice and sound effects.
 This is a bit misleading.
 The only time the computer speaks (through the AUX port), is when it displays the banner page.
 At this time, it says only two words, 'Apple Panic'."
 He concluded, "Apple Panic from Funsoft may be well on its way to the top of the charts."
 Computer Games magazine gave the VIC-20 version a B rating, noting that it is "a slightly revised version" of Space Panic and stating that it is "better than the Apple game."